SubhradeepSS/py-Agent-Query/README.md

 ##### Django Web-App
 For running the project, navigate to the **web** directory and follow the given instructions:

-* Type the following in the command line(inside the virtual environment):
+* Type the following in the command line(inside the virtual environment) to run the web-app server:
     ```sh
-    python manage.py makemigrations
-    python manage.py migrate
-    python manage.py createsuperuser
-    # this will ask for username, email(optional) and password.
-Enter some credentials to be used later for django admin functionality.
     python manage.py runserver
   ```
 * Log on to [django admin site](http://127.0.0.1:8000/admin) using the superuser credentials and create some roles after opening the **Roles** section.